6 Traditional Vietnamese Cultural Values to Know About

 The colorful clothes in North Vietnam | ©Quangpraha/pixabay

-Through the patterns on the clothes and scarves, one can know the skillfulness and industriousness of the woman.
-In order to weave beautiful and attractive motifs, they need diligently to implement unique techniques to make the product more attractive.
+The patterns on the clothes and scarves reveal the skillfulness and industriousness of the woman.
+To weave beautiful motifs, they must implement unique techniques to make the product more appealing.

-Besides, we also see beautiful traditional costumes of the northern plain, such as four-flap or five-flap dresses.
-Although these dresses are no longer popular in modern life, many artists in Hanoi, Nghe An, or Thanh Hoa Province often use them for performances when singing folk songs.
+We also see beautiful traditional costumes of the Northern Plain, such as four-flap or five-flap dresses.
+Although these dresses are no longer popular in modern life, many artists in Hanoi, Nghe An, or Thanh Hoa Province often wear them for performances when singing folk songs.

-Next is the typical Ao Ba Ba in South Vietnam which becomes neat and simpler than other traditional clothes in the northern areas to better suit for activities in the rice fields.
+Next is the typical Ao Ba Ba in South Vietnam, which becomes neat and more straightforward than other traditional clothes in the northern areas to better suit activities in the rice fields.

 Specifically, when visiting Vietnam, most visitors are impressed with the traditional Vietnamese dress – Ao Dai.
 The current ao dai has a few changes, but it still carries the elegant charm of the female people.

 The Ao Dai becomes a symbol of the Vietnamese woman’s beauty.
-Everywhere, from high school girls, and hotel receptionists to office workers, and female teachers, the images of Ao Dai are still present in life in Vietnam.
+You can find it everywhere.
+High school girls, hotel receptionists, office workers, and female teachers can appear in the images of Ao Dai, which are still present in Vietnamese life.

 Although most people wear trendy clothes in modern style, Ao Dai still lives in almost every place of daily activities.
 However, for other traditional clothes, we can see them at festivals and Tet holidays.